microsoft/coyote/docs/get-started/using-coyote.md

 cases, if you do not provide `max-steps` then the tester can appear to can get stuck running one iteration forever.
 This is related to [liveness checking](../how-to/liveness-checking.md).

-### Parallel and portfolio testing
+### Portfolio testing

-The Coyote tester supports parallel testing, often used with a portfolio of different schedulers.
+The Coyote tester supports running a portfolio of different exploration strategies during testing.

-To enable parallel testing, you must run `coyote`, and provide the flag `--parallel N` (where N > 0), with N specifying the number of parallel testing processes to be spawned.
-By default, the tester spawns the same testing process multiple times (using different random seeds).

-When doing parallel testing it is often useful to provide the `--sch-portfolio` flag.
+To enable this provide the `--strategy portfolio` flag.
 This option allocates different exploration strategies to each spawned test process which increases the chance that one of the test processes will find a particularly difficult bug.

 ### Reproducing and debugging traces